Contributing

 git push my changes-from-PR#<number> --force # Change to the PR number, i.e. git push my changes-from-PR#34 --force

-9. Now, go to you forked repository on GitHub and create the pull request the normal way.
+9. Now, go to your forked repository on GitHub and create the pull request the normal way.